-Courtney recorded ‘Renegade’ with producer The 83rd.
-The duo used vintage tape machines and untraditional recording equipment such as a bullet harmonica mic for vocals.
+Courtney’s latest work has been producer The 83rd.
+The duo used vintage tape machines and nontraditional recording equipment such as a bullet harmonica mic for vocals.
 Their experimental recording technique lends well to the songwriter’s humanistic folk content.

-Albeit a newcomer to the recording scene, Courtney has been performing and creating in the New York art scene for several years now.
+Albeit a newcomer to the recording scene, Courtney has been performing and creating in the New York art scene for years now.
 Aside from her explorative work as a costume designer and visual artist, she has been booked for a slew of unique musical performance and cultural community events such as “A Revolutionary Woman” Live Podcast Launch at Bowery Poetry, “Spill Space” Psychotherapeutic Movement at Otion Front Studios, “Fonda Chilena” at Lord and Taylor New York organized by the Government of Chile, and "Mercury Retrograde" at The Alchemist Kitchen.

 More recently Courtney has put together a full band and began playing NYC staple venues such as Bowery Electric and Rockwood Music Hall.
+Watch previous shows!
 She’s been a featured performer at The Lower East Side Songwriting Showcase and twice for VOCÊ - real talk, realpolitik by Ars Poetica.